kefanz/git/README.md

 upload file to my github by terminal
+/n Input the speed and distance
-Calculate running time by python
+/n Calculate running time by python